swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 **The start-date of the dialysis is always the dialysis concerning the current transplanted organ**.
 If the patient had dialysis and a kidney-TX before (regardless of whether entered and followed in the STCS or not) do not enter this date.
 This information must be entered in the patient baseline or has already been entered in the concerning organ that is registered in the STCS.

-b) **Did the patient ever received blood-transfusions?**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding blood-transfusions prior to transplantation)
+b) **Did the patient ever received blood-transfusions?**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding blood-transfusions prior to transplantation).

 **What is considered as blood transfusion?**

 * Platelets transfusion is relevant and should be collected in Kidney BL.
 * Plasma (usually FFP) is not relevant as it does not cause HLA sensitization.

-c) **Was the patient ever pregnant?**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding childbirths prior to transplantation)
+c) **Was the patient ever pregnant?**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding childbirths prior to transplantation).

 .. warning:: This information can only be filled in in female patients.

-d) **Has nephrectomy been carried out?**: Choose between ‘No’, ‘Nephrectomy of allograft and nephrectomy of native kidney’, ‘Nephrectomy of a previous kidney allograft ‘, ‘Nephrectomy of the native kidney(s)’
+d) **Has nephrectomy been carried out?**: Choose between ‘No’, ‘Nephrectomy of allograft and nephrectomy of native kidney’, ‘Nephrectomy of a previous kidney allograft ‘, ‘Nephrectomy of the native kidney(s)’.

 Kidney transplatation
 --------------------------